Alecerzea/OS-Install-Scripts/README.md

 # Linux Customization

-My Linux setup is based on vanilla distributions, which I customize to my liking.
+My Linux setup is based on vanilla distributions, which I modify to my liking.
 I use a combination of scripts from [trafotin's os-install-scripts](https://gitlab.com/trafotin/os-install-scripts) and my own custom scripts.
-I prefer this approach because it allows me to strike a balance between stability and perfomance.

-# Note on Base on:
+# Note on Distros that base on another (Like Ubuntu/Manjaro/Nobara):

 I recommend using vanilla distributions(Arch, Debian, Fedora, SUSE) instead of "based-on-something" distros.
 I say these cause I've already tried using my scripts on distros like Nobara, but not everything worked out of the box.